Farncombe: Transport Links

 Farncombe is served by the Portsmouth-London railway, through Farncombe railway station, and the Hoppa community bus project.
 It is near the A3, which links the village with London and Portsmouth, and the M25.
 It lies on the River Wey and canal boats can be hired there taking travellers up to Guildford and beyond.

 Sports

-Farncombe has a youth football team called Farncombe Youth Football Club (FYFC) for boys and girls from ages 6/7 to 16/17.
-Farncombe has a Leisure Centre called Godalming Leisure Centre which is home to Godalming Swimming Club.
-It is home to Farncombe Cricket Club which is on Summers Road and Godalming Tennis Club, also on Summers Road.
+Godalming and Farncombe Leisure Centre, home to Godalming Swimming Club, is in Farncombe.
+Farncombe Youth Football Club (FYFC) caters for boys and girls from ages 6/7 to 16/17.
+Farncombe Cricket Club and Godalming Tennis Club are both on Summers Road.

 Schools

 Farncombe is home to several schools, including: